SYNC-TECH-Solutions/SYNCTECH/README.md

     ```bash
     cp .env.example .env
     ```
-    Now, open the `.env` file and add your secret keys:
+    Now, open the `.env` file and add your secret keys.
+This is crucial for running the project locally.

     ```env
     # Resend API Key for sending emails from the contact form